marvinm2/AOPWikiXMLparsing/README.md

 # AOPWikiXMLparsing
 [![DOI](https://zenodo.org/badge/139583189.svg)](https://zenodo.org/badge/latestdoi/139583189)

-This repository contains python scripts to extract data from the AOP-Wiki XML file, to support the paper "Intro.
+This repository contains python scripts to extract data from the AOP-Wiki XML file, to support the paper "Introducing WikiPathways as a data-source to support Adverse Outcome Pathways for regulatory risk assessment of chemicals and nanomaterials.".

 The AOP-Wiki provides quarterly downloads.
 The full AOP-Wiki XML files can be downloaded from: https://aopwiki.org/downloads